OWASP/owasp-mastg/docs/MASTG/techniques/android/MASTG-TECH-0017.md

 ---
 title: Decompiling Java Code
 platform: android
-last_updated: May 01, 2024
+last_updated: July 13, 2024
 ---

 In Android app security testing, if the application is based solely on Java and doesn't have any native code (C/C++ code), the reverse engineering process is relatively easy and recovers (decompiles) almost all the source code.
 In those cases, black-box testing (with access to the compiled binary, but not the original source code) can get pretty close to white-box testing.

 Nevertheless, if the code has been purposefully obfuscated (or some tool-breaking anti-decompilation tricks have been applied), the reverse engineering process may be very time-consuming and unproductive.
 This also applies to applications that contain native code.
 They can still be reverse engineered, but the process is not automated and requires knowledge of low-level details.

-If you want to look directly into Java source code on a GUI, simply open your APK using #MASTG-TOOL-0018 or [Bytecode Viewer](0x08a-Testing-Tools.md#bytecode-viewer).
+If you want to look directly into Java source code on a GUI, simply open your APK using #MASTG-TOOL-0018 or #MASTG-TOOL-0014.

 Android decompilers go one step further and attempt to convert Android bytecode back into Java source code, making it more human-readable.
 Fortunately, Java decompilers generally handle Android bytecode well.
 The above mentioned tools embed, and sometimes even combine, popular free decompilers such as: